redhat-na-ssa/demo-ollama/README.md

-# Demo ollama on Openshift
+# Demo ollama on OpenShift

 This repo contains information on how to deploy ollama on OpenShift.